PowerShell/PowerShell/docs/testing-guidelines/testing-guidelines.md

 We have taken a functional approach to the layout of our Pester tests.
 You should place new tests in their appropriate location.
 If you are making a fix to a cmdlet in a module, the test belongs in the module directory.
-If you are unsure; you can make it part of your PR, or create an issue.
+If you are unsure, you can make it part of your PR, or create an issue.
 The current layout of tests is:
 * test/powershell/engine
 * test/powershell/engine/Api